The highest level of intelligence is creativity and ingenuity...

 The ADOS-BRO Initiative: This Conservative's Resolution to the Reparations Issue

-A few months ago, I did a LIVE video on Facebook, talking about reparations and how Conservatives can dominate the discourse.
-Back in April, I told the base, "Be prepared to witness some of the most sophisticated arguments made in favor of reparations."
+A few years ago, I did a LIVE video on Facebook, talking about reparations and how Conservatives can dominate the discourse.
+Back in April of that year, I told the base, "Be prepared to witness some of the most sophisticated arguments made in favor of reparations."
 And the base mocked my warning.

-Fast forward to June 2019, and we now have Congressional hearings around the topic; and yet Conservatives still can't seem to articulate new ideas about it.
+Fast forward to June 2019, and we witnessed Congressional hearings around the topic; and yet Conservatives still couldn't seem to articulate new ideas about it.